schlagert/syslog/README.md

 RFC 3164 (BSD Syslog) compliant protocol backend which is the only standard supported by old versions of e.g. `syslog-ng` or `rsyslog`.

-On the other side, compared to `lager`, the `syslog` application has a very limited feature set.
-As its name infers `syslog` is specialized on delivering its messages using Syslog only, there are no file or console backends with custom-written and configurable log rotation or line formatting.
-However, `syslog` does not rely on port drivers or NIFs to implement the Syslog protocol and it includes several robustness features comparable to `lager`.
+Compared to `lager`, `syslog` has a very limited set of backends.
+As its name infers `syslog` is specialized on delivering its messages using Syslog only, there is no file or console backend, no custom-written and configurable log rotation, no line formatting and no tracing support.
+However, `syslog` does not rely on port drivers or NIFs to implement the Syslog protocol and it includes most of the beloved features known from `lager`, e.g. sync/async logging and supervised event handler registration.

-In a nutshell `syslog` can be seen as a lightweight logging framework using available Syslog daemons/servers.

 * [Code](http://github.com/schlagert/syslog)
 * [EDoc](http://schlagert.github.com/syslog)